GJasonAnderson/fps-leader/docs/index.md

 - [*Wired* Week 1 - God is Present](guide-6th.pdf) *(6th grade only)*
 -->

-### New *Leaders* and *Coaches* Pages
+### New Pages for Leaders and Coaches
 Take a minute or two to check out the new pages dedicated to our awesome [leaders](leaders.md) and [coaches](coaches.md).
 We will be posting more online training resources here soon, but reviewing what's already there is a great start towards improving your effectiveness in your current role.

 ## 19 Sept 2018 | Rockstar vs Rapper